jamesbdunlop/jamesbdunlop.github.io/_posts/cube/2019-09-14-forwardkinematics.md

 these controls to alter the base shape `deform` the Cube.

-Here is a look at that in action, *the control curves driving `joints` that are `skinned` to the Cube* to change the shape of the cube.
+Here is a look at that in action, *the control curves driving `joints` that are `skinned` to the Cube* to change the shape of the cube (more on that later).

 <img src="http://www.anim83d.com/images/examples/cubeFKDeform.gif" width="538" height="465" alt="fkCubeDeformGif">